eivinasbutkus/gqn/README.md

 Additionally, this repository also contains implementations of the **DRAW model and the ConvolutionalDRAW** model both described by Gregor et al.

+# eivinas

+notes on installation:
+-create conda environment with python 3.10
+-install most things through conda and pip where needed (latest versions seem to be fine)